 SB 464 - Dignity in Pregnancy and Childbirth Act

-Addresses the alarming disparities in maternal health by requiring all medical providers involved in perinatal services at hospitals and alternative birth centers to undergo evidence-based implicit bias training.
+Addresses the alarming disparities in maternal health by requiring all medical providers involved in perinatal services at hospitals and alternative birth centers to undergo evidence-based implicit bias training and evaluation.

 The Maternal Care Access and Reducing Emergencies (CARE) Act